Prague Experience logoPrague tourist information & travel guide logo

 Sports & Activities

 There are less conventional ways of exploring the city too.
-We offer several bike tours which children of all ages will enjoy immensely.
+We offer several bike tours and e-scooter tours which children of all ages will enjoy immensely.

 Plus there is the Prague Segway Tour.